uclhal/Data-Science-for-Docs/00-lesson-00-intro.md

 - Sign up for a Google docs account
 - Download and install a speadsheet programme
 - Join Slack
+- Mac OSX Users: Please open a Terminal and type `xcode-select--install` and follow the onscreen instructions

 <a name="introducing-the-data"></a>